 Paper (NDSS’20) / Report

-Unlike other censoring countries such as China and Iran, very little is known about Russia’s censorship practices.
+Unlike other censoring countries such as China, not much is known about Russia’s censorship practices.
 We collaborated with activists and developed new measurement methods to capture the information control ecosystem of Russia.
-Our work was covered by 80+ news agencies around the world: ABC / NYT / WP / AP / CPJ / Japan / China / Taiwan.
+We published a peer-reviewed paper in NDSS’20, which was covered by 80+ news agencies globally: AP / ABC / CPJ / China News / Taiwan News

 Censored Planet